DigitalExpart/PAKtIQ/DATABASE_SETUP_INSTRUCTIONS.md

 1. ✅ Run the database migration (instructions above)
 2. ✅ Start your dev server
 3. ✅ Test sign up/sign in
-4. ✅ Create your first pakt
+4. ✅ Create your first Resolve
 5. ✅ Watch progress auto-update!
 6. 🚀 Build more features!